Telegram

 :topic:<threadId>to keep topics isolated. - DM messages can carry

-message_thread_id; OpenClaw routes them with thread-aware session keys and preserves thread ID for replies. - Long polling uses grammY runner with per-chat/per-thread sequencing.
+message_thread_id; OpenClaw preserves the thread ID for replies but keeps DMs on the flat session by default.
+Configurechannels.telegram.dm.threadReplies: "inbound",channels.telegram.direct.<chatId>.threadReplies: "inbound",requireTopic: true, or a matching topic config when you intentionally want DM topic session isolation. - Long polling uses grammY runner with per-chat/per-thread sequencing.
 Overall runner sink concurrency uses

 sendReadReceiptsdoes not apply).